exteranto/exteranto.github.io/articles/your-first-exteranto.md

 Now return to the browser - if everything has saved properly, you should be able to update the loaded extension by clicking the refresh icon.
-Now, in a new tab open on any url, open the console and click the browser action icon.
+Now, in a new tab open on any url other than `chrome://` or webstore (unless these have been specified beforehand in the `manifest.json` permissions), open the console and click the browser action icon.
 A message should read 'Message Received!'

 <!-- References -->

 [browser-extension-basics]: /articles/browser-extension-basics
 [directory-structure]: /articles/directory-structure
+[ioc-container]: /articles/ioc-container
 [installation]: /articles/installation